 D/E ratio = Total liabilities / Total shareholders' equity

-So, as an example, let's say that a company issued a bond 10 years prior with an interest rate of 6%.
+A final note to keep in mind when analyzing company debt, is that companies often issue new bonds after paying off old bonds.
+In other words, companies simply put off paying bonds.
+For example, let's say that a company issued a bond 10 years prior with an interest rate of 6%.
 Today, the company may issue that very same bond at the same amount, but this time the interest rate would be 2%.
 If this were to happen, then the company would end up with a lower interest expense every year.